c. 1570-1600

 Mrs. Samuel D. Warren, gift; to Fogg Art Museum, 1946

-20th centuryFrenchRed-lacquer-coated wood, the designs painted in black, green, and ochre lacquers on the red-lacquer ground; with a two-character inscription reading "Li Wang" inscribed in "lishu" (clerical script) on the underside in raw lacquer, the two-character inscription probably meaning "[Good] luck [to] Wang."
+17th centuryGermanRed-lacquer-coated wood, the designs painted in black, green, and ochre lacquers on the red-lacquer ground.
 Probably made in Sichuan province; probably recovered at Lelang (also spelled Lo-lang; Korean, Naknang), near T'o-sông-ni, southwest of P'yôngyang, Korea.
+Attached to a reconstructed gilt wood stand.

 1st-4th century CEUnidentified cultureWood